-The good news?
+What is the good news?
 You can help secure your future by taking these two simple steps:

 - Document your sexual harassment employer by discovering what they say about you.

 Hire a professional service like ours to make actual calls to your former boss.
-Our very discreet reference check process gives you an accurate, documented report viewable in your private, secure, online account.
+Our very discreet reference check process gives you an accurate, documented report view-able in your private, secure, online account.

 - Prepare a remedy such as a Cease & Desist Letter for Poor to Bad Job References

 If you discover bad job references we can help.
 Fight back hard with a cease and desist letter written by experienced professionals.
 With our 99.7% success rate, you can change the game and protect your future.

 We hope you’re able to get past this situation with as few issues as possible.
 Regardless, you should know when it is time to fight back.